 June WMHS Population Health Focus: Sensitive Subjects

 Sensitive subjects like sexually transmitted infections and hepatitis are often difficult to talk about, but knowledge about these diseases is critical to a person’s well-being.
-Western Maryland Health System is calling on individuals and healthcare providers to take action to protect themselves, their partners, and their patients from these diseases.
+UPMC Western Maryland is calling on individuals and healthcare providers to take action to protect themselves, their partners, and their patients from these diseases.

 Sexually Transmitted Infections

 “Many times, a person can be infected with a sexually transmitted disease but may have no symptoms,” said Chrissy Burke, MSN, CRNP, at the Allegany County Health Department.
 “If a person is symptomatic, timely testing and treatment are important.
 If an STI is left untreated, it can lead to more serious health conditions, such as pelvic inflammatory disease or the inability to become pregnant.”

 While there is a perceived stigma to getting tested for an STI, Burke said what can happen if it is ignored is a lot scarier.
 “I would encourage everyone to get tested and know their status,” she said.
 “I understand that some people may be afraid of the stigma associated with STI testing.
 The scarier thing is not knowing your status and potentially passing a disease to a partner.
 Testing, regardless of where a person seeks care, whether it be their primary care physician, urgent care, or the local health department, is always confidential.”